Written by Allie Delos Santos

 Mistakes to Avoid When Writing an SLA for Your Outsourcing Engagement

 - Being too vague.
-An SLA should have as many facts and figures as possible.
-Be clear about what you will measure, how you will evaluate the engagement, and which exceptions and exemptions apply.
+An SLA should encompass as many specific details as possible.
+It’s crucial to clearly define what aspects will be measured, the evaluation criteria for the engagement, and the precise exceptions and exemptions that apply.

 - Raising the risk fee is too high.
-If the risk fee is too high, the service provider’s price will increase because the added cost is included as a buffer.
+Setting the risk fee too high can result in an increase in the service provider’s pricing, as they may include the additional cost as a buffer against potential risks.

 The Bottom Line